RUCDM/KB4Rec/README.md

 I have read this license, and accept it.
 ```

+## <div id="Usage"></div>How to get Freebase subgraph with our linkage
+With KB4Rec linkage and freebase dump, you can extract subgraph now.
+For the dump of freebase, you can download it from [freebase](https://developers.google.com/freebase/) (We use the latest version of this page).

+The freebase subgraph is all triples related to current seed entity set.
+You can get freebase subgraph which

+(1) At first, the seed entity set only contain entities in our linkage.
+All triples which contain at least one entity in our linkage are called 1step subgraph.

+(2) With the 1step subgraph extracted, we update the seed entity set to all entities appeared in 1step subgraph.
+(We only keep entities under freebase domain)

+(3) With new entity set, similar to (1), we can get 2 step subgraph.
+This subgraph is of rich semantics and fit for research purposes.

+This process is simple and reproducible.
+For easy usage, we also provide the subgraph extrated with above process.
+You can download it [here](https://github.com/RUCDM/KB4Rec/To_appear).

 ## <div id="Papers"></div>Related Papers
 <strong>[1]  Wayne Xin Zhao, Gaole He, Hongjian Dou, Jin Huang, Siqi Ouyang and Ji-Rong Wen : KB4Rec: A Dataset for Linking Knowledge Bases with Recommender Systems.
 Arxiv 1807.11141. [paper](https://arxiv.org/abs/1807.11141)</strong>